 HHV-8 is critical in the pathogenesis of AIDS-related KS.
-The mechanism by which HHV-8 induces KS in susceptible individuals is the subject of intense current investigations.
+The mechanism by which HHV-8 induces KS in susceptible individuals is the subject of intense current investigation.

 Environmental and host factors

-Various environmental and host factors, including HIV- and HHV-8–induced cytokines, AIDS-associated infections, the host's hormonal milieu, immunosuppression, and antiretroviral therapy, may induce or suppress the development of KS and alter its growth.
+Various environmental and host factors, including HIV- and HHV-8–induced cytokines, AIDS-associated infections, the degree of immunosuppression, and antiretroviral therapy, may induce or suppress the development of KS and alter its growth.